Characterizing Environmental Drivers of Phenolic Extractability in Wine Grapes

 Project Objectives:

 2. To examine variation in tannin extractability between vinifera and hybrid cultivars.
 Vinifera and hybrid grapes will be compared to determine whether there are significant differences in their response to environmental factors.
-Tannin extractability will be measured in hybrid and vinifera varieties using established HPLC methods.
+Tannin extractability will be measured in hybrid and vinifera varieties using established methods.
 The impact of growing region and climate will be assessed, as in objective 1.

 Introduction: